Renewable Heat Incentive

 2.96p/kWh is paid for the first 3,088 hours, which is 500kW x 3,088 hours = 1,544,035kWhs x 2.96p/kWh = £45,703.44.
 This leaves 155,965kWhs paid at 2.08p/kWh = £3,244.07.
 So RHI income in this example becomes £48,947.51.

 The RHI has criteria in place to ensure the sustainability of the fuel in terms of carbon savings.
-See there ‘Easy guide to sustainability’ for more details.
+See their ‘Easy guide to sustainability’ for more details.

 - Purchasing wood fuel: In order to be eligible for RHI payments you need to purchase your wood fuel from a supplier registered with the Biomass Suppliers List.

-- Self-supply: If you are thinking of supplying your own wood fuel you need to be aware of the requirements – see the Biomass Suppliers List Self Supplier Fact Sheet.
+- Self-supply: If you are thinking of supplying your own wood fuel you need to be aware of the requirements.

 In order for your application to be as smooth as possible it is recommended that you prepare in advance to ensure that your system meets all of the eligibility criteria and that you have all of the supporting evidence.